Ana-Niko-byte/moment/README.md

 Asserts whether the stored database charity name matches the instance Charity name with the same id.
 If the names do not match, regenerates (slugifies) the name and saves the model.

 #### The Donation Model
-Fields: donatee, charity, amount, donation_date
+Fields: donatee, charity, amount, donation_date.

 Meta: ordered by donation date (latest to later).

 `donatee` : FK : User - represents the the user who donated to the charity.
 On account deletion, deletes donations.